ethersphere/swap-swear-and-swindle/README.md

 ECHIDNA_DOCKER_PLATFORM=linux/amd64 yarn echidna
 ```

-The harnesses live in `contracts/echidna/` and the per-target Echidna configs live in `echidna/`.
+The harnesses live in `contracts/echidna/` and share the base Echidna config in `echidna/echidna.yaml`.

 ## Linting